dak180/oxidizer/flam3/README.txt

 ======================================

 changelog:

+08/17/07 fixed action string overflow when many xforms are present.
+    added 'print_edit_depth' env var to control how many levels of
+    <edit> tags are saved when using flam3-genome.
+Fixed wrong
+    placement of random improve_colors code in flam3-genome.

+08/14/07 various code updates to assist with compiling under msvc++.
+    now can specify --disable-pthread or --enable-pthread to configure to better control compilation.  fixed bug preventing renders of flames with more than 128 xforms.  release 2.7.5.

 07/12/07 fixed bug in split variation, now compatible with both
     versions of Apo.  added insert_palette option.  switched density